hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 ???

+* We are mostly going to be focusing on that first problem today, how we can identify machines, and grant access to secrets and other means of data protection

 ---
 # Applied Zero Trust
 Adopting a Zero Trust model requires technical capabilities that...
 * Never Trust, Always Verify: Every user or machine must authenticate and be explicitly authorized for access to credentials, APIs, VMs, databases, etc.
 * Principle of Least Privilege: Every user or machine accesses only the resources it requires for a defined purpose and time period.
 * Assumed Breach: Continuously defend and encrypt critical PII and company data assuming that your network has been breached.

+???

+* We'll be discussing that in the context of of Zero Trust
+* (go over points on slide)

 ---
 class: title, shelf, no-footer, fullbleed